 The World That We Knew by Alice Hoffman.
 Sad and beautiful.
 I tend to shy away from any books that have to do with WW2 because it just breaks my heart too much.
 But this novel with it’s mixture of history and magical realism, while still sad, was easier to take in for me.
 It’s also a novel that has amazing women in it–with all the strength and power they possess.
 It was awe inspiring to read.
 A story of motherhood, of loss, of faith, but mostly of love.
 Continue reading “Bus Reads for March: Quarantine Edition”

 Commuting to Seattle by bus five days a week gives me a lot of reading time.
-Here’s what I read on the bus in July:
+Here’s what I read on the bus in February:

 Call Your Daughter Home by Deb Spera.
 This novel reminded me of Where the Crawdads Sing and I can’t quite tell you why.
 Three women, Gertrude, Retta and Annie, from three different classes, while seen as so different come together to find strength.
 Gertrude seen by everyone as poor white trash will do ANYTHING she can to save her daughters, Retta a first generation freed slave that works for the Coles, the family that once owned her family.
 And Annie the matriarch of the Coles.
 All in all this story just reminded me of the strength of women and how powerful we can be.
 Continue reading “Bus Reads for February”